smeup/jariko/docs/logging.md

 # Logging

 The interpreter provides a logging facility to trace the RPG program execution.
-To enable the log functionality it is required to specify the configuration file using the **-lc** or  **--log-configuration** on the runner command line, the muterunner command line or any other tool.
+To enable the log functionality it is required to specify the configuration file using the **-lc** or  **--log-configuration** on the runner command line, the muterunner command line or for any other tool.

-In order to monitor the interpreter behaviour at the runtime the logging is subdivided in channels each one designed to capture a specific aspect of the interpreter.
+The logging permits to monitor the interpreter behaviour at the runtime.
+The logging messages are is subdivided in channels, each one designed to capture a specific aspect of the interpreter.

-The output consists of a set of data record, with a fixed header segment with common data and a variable data segment specific for each channel.
+The output consists of a set of data records, with a fixed header segment with common data and a variable data segment specific for each channel.

 The values of the record are separated by a character specified in the configuration  file.
+This permits to easily process the resulting logs as CSV files or using comman line tools such as cut.

 The available channels are:

 * **Data:** monitors the accesses to the variables.
 * **Expression:** traces the expressions encountered during the program execution.
 * **Statement:**  provides information about the statements executed.
-* **Loop:** captures the loop execution including the number of iterations
+* **Loop:** captures the loop execution including the number of iterations.
-* **Performance:** measures the execution time
+* **Performance:** measures the execution time.
 * **Resolution:** provides information about the process to identify the routines or programs to invoke.

 ## Configuration File